leezer3/OpenBVE-Site/creating-addons/index.md

 ---
 layout: page
 title: Developing Addons
-description: "Instructions on how to develop addons for the openBVE train simulator"
+description: "Instructions on how to develop addons for the OpenBVE train simulator"
 share: true
 ---

-The following set of pages describes the process for developing addons for **openBVE**.
+The following set of pages describes the process for developing addons for **OpenBVE**.

 ## Basic Setup for creating a new addon:

-In order to create openBVE addons, you should first download the **openBVE Developer's Tools** :
+In order to create OpenBVE addons, you should first download the **OpenBVE Developer's Tools** :

 <a href="http://vps.bvecornwall.co.uk/OpenBVE/Stable/developerTools_1.4.4.0.7z" class="btn btn-info">Developer's Tools 1.4.4 (2016-04-01)</a>

 This consists of two major tools- *Object Viewer* and *Route Viewer* , and two minor tools *Train Editor* and *Object Bender*

-These should be extracted into your route openBVE folder, as they require data from the main download.
+These should be extracted into your route OpenBVE folder, as they require data from the main download.

 ---